 Background: Educational attainment in children with congenital heart disease (CHD) within the UK has not been reported, despite the possibility of school absences and disease-specific factors creating educational barriers.

-Conclusions: Children with CHD have lower educational attainment compared to their peers.
+Conclusion: Children with CHD have lower educational attainment compared with their peers.
 Deficits are evident from school entry and increase throughout primary school.

 Keywords: Congenital heart disease; Educational attainment.